 A witness may be discredited or impeached by evidence that is contradictory or shows that at some other time the witness has said or done something or has failed to say or do something which is inconsistent with the witness's present testimony.
-The evidence that a witness has been convicted of a crime may also be considered, along with all other evidence, in deciding whether or not to believe the witness and how much weight to give to the testimony of the witness.
+This evidence may be considered in deciding whether or not to believe the witness and how much weight to give to the testimony of the witness.
 This evidence may not be considered for any other purpose.